zion-l-interstice-mur-et-fleur-huile-sur-toile-60x

 Until July 4, 2026

-This time, the Drawing Lab is stepping out of its usual space to take over the Drawing Hotel for its new exhibition.
-On the agenda, 15 artists selected during the Drawing Factory residency invite us to explore the venue from the basement to the rooftop, passing through the terrace, the reception, the bar, and even the restrooms.
-A complete, eclectic, and colorful presentation of all that drawing can be.
+Once in a while, the Drawing Lab steps out of its usual space to take over the areas of the Drawing Hotel for its new exhibition.
+On the agenda, 15 artists selected during the Drawing Factory residency invite us to explore the venue from the basement to the rooftop, including the terrace, the reception, the bar, and even the restrooms.
+It’s a comprehensive, eclectic, and colorful showcase of everything drawing can be.
 Our favorite?
-The work of Thibaut Huchard, visible from the hotel reception, which has taken us on a journey through...
+The work of Thibaut Huchard, visible from the hotel’s reception, has taken us on a ...magical and mystical world.

 A Window Against Time